 Not only amano Shrimp, but copper is also lethal for every invertebrate like crabs, other species of shrimps, and oysters.
 Copper sulfate can cause 100% mortality, even with just 0.5 mg of concentration.

 Therefore, you need to avoid any copper-related decors in your aquariums where there are shrimps and snails, or other invertebrates.

 Amano Shrimp can live up to 3 years in captivity.
 In the wild, several factors are to be overcome by an amano shrimp with its troupes.
 So the mortality rate is relatively shorter than a captive one.

 Amano shrimp can grow up to 2 inches.
 A baby amano shrimp can grow to become an adult within a few months.
 After these few months, they reach their maximum height.

 Amano shrimp breathe through gills instead of lungs, and their respiratory organ is known as Branchia.
 This respiratory organ is at the top of their head or carapace.

 Are Amano Shrimp Peaceful?

-Yes, Amano shrimp are peaceful than most aquatic animals.
-They dwell on the bottom and nibble on decayed plants, fishes feces and own molded shells.
+Yes, amano shrimp are more peaceful than most aquatic animals.
+They dwell on the bottom and nibble on decayed plants, fish feces, and their own molded shells.

 Do Amano Shrimp Have Fins?